A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Methods

-The Open Access Series of Imaging Studies (OASIS) 2 dataset, is comprised of a longitudinal cohort of 150 individuals aged between 60 and 96 years \citep{oasis2}.
-Each participant underwent two or more scanning sessions, with a minimum one-year interval between sessions, resulting in a total of 373 imaging sessions.
-Each participant has 3 to 4 individual T1-weighted MRI from each session.
-All subjects are right-handed and consist of both male and female participants.
-Among the participants, 72 individuals maintained a nondemented status throughout the study.
+The second version of Open Access Series of Imaging Studies (OASIS-2) is comprised of a longitudinal cohort of 150 individuals aged 60 to 96 years \cite{oasis2}.
+All subjects were right-handed and consisted of both male and female subjects.
+Table \ref{tab:oasis} summarizes the list of features provided in the OASIS-2 dataset.

+The ASF, eTTV, and nWBV required MRI brain scans.
+Each participant underwent two or more T1-weighted MRI scanning sessions, with a minimum one-year interval in between sessions, resulting in a total of 373 imaging sessions.
+There are 3 to 4 individual images used from each MRI scanning session.

+Among the participants, 72 individuals \FloatBarrier maintained a non-demented status throughout the study.
 64 individuals were initially classified as demented during their initial assessments and retained this classification in subsequent scans, including 51 individuals with mild to moderate Alzheimer’s disease.
-Most notably, 14 subjects initially characterized as nondemented were subsequently diagnosed with dementia.
+Most notably, 14 subjects initially characterized as non-demented were subsequently diagnosed with dementia.
 These subjects are labeled as "converted" on the study.
-Table \ref{tab:oasis} shows a list of features provided in the OASIS-2 dataset.
-The scatterplot in Figure \ref{fig:PCA_plot} illustrates the loading vectors of each demographic feature and each patient projected down to a two dimensional space using principal component analysis.
+The scatterplot in figure \ref{fig:PCA_plot} illustrates the loading vectors of each demographic and clincal feature and each patient is projected down to a 2-dimensional space, using principal component analysis.

 After excluding all patient records that had any missing features, the dataset comprised of 142 patients, 354 imaging sessions, and 1297 MRI images.
-We then normalized the values of the features from zero to one.
-We chose the "Group" feature as our label.
-We selected the first 102 patients as our train set, 20 patients as our validation set, and another 20 patients as our test set.
+I then normalized the values of the features from zero to one, choosing the "Group" feature as the label.
+The first 102 patients comprised the training set, 20 patients as the validation set, and another 20 patients as the test set.
+As mentioned earlier, each patient had multiple MRI images.
+Therefore, our training set included 952 records, the validation set had 181 records, and the test set consisted of 164 records.
+Since our model cannot train on patient-level data, results are reported at the record level.